CanOfColliders/freespace/readme.md

 #freespace

-Freespace is a simple cross-platform python module, that returns the free disk space for a given path.
+Freespace is a simple cross-platform python module, returning the free disk space for a given path.

----

 ###Usage